klauer/epics-sumo-mirror/doc/reference-sumo-build.rst

 This command creates a new :term:`build`.
 If the :term:`buildtag` is not given as an option, the program generates a :term:`buildtag` in the form "AUTO-nnn".
 Note that options "--db" and "--builddb" are mandatory for this command.
 A new :term:`build` is created according to the :term:`modulespecs`.
-The :term:`modulespecs` must be exactly specified and complete with respect to dependencies.
+Your modulespecifications must be *complete* and *exact* meaning that all :term:`dependencies` are included and all :term:`modules` are specified with exactly a single :term:`version`.
+Use command "try" in order to create :term:`module` specifications that can be used with command "new".
 This command calls "make" and, after successful completion, sets the state of the :term:`build` to "testing".
 If you want to skip this step, use option "--no-make".
 In order to provide arbitrary options to make use option "--makeopts".

 find [MODULESPECS]